MRimk/UniversityNotes/vulnerabilities.md

 _Location_: client.c client_process_command() lines 119-139

 **Steps to reproduce:** \
-This vulnerability was found through the code, but it will can be exploited with simple brute force password guesser.
+This vulnerability was found through the code, but it can be exploited with simple brute force password guesser.
 If user is known to be registered, the password can be put in over and over, and thus be guessed over time.

 **How it was found:** \
 In the database Users table there is no field for salt for the hash, thus this raised a suspicion that salt might not be used and once the hashing part of the code was located, it could be seen that it is not used.